What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Anxiety

-Anxiety can be general, or can involve social anxiety, panic disorder, or extreme phobias which interfere with daily life.
+Anxiety can be general or can involve social anxiety, panic disorder, or extreme phobias that interfere with daily life.
 Anxiety attacks are debilitating physical events in which sufferers experience shortness of breath, nausea, dizziness, and heart palpitations.

 Autism